Abanoub-Asaad/MTMs-Task/README.md

 # MTMs-Task
-MTMs-Task : An android app with Java
+MTMs-Task : An android simple task in Java with
+- Google Maps API
+- Permissions.